MelvinJMani/artful/README.md

-🎨 A collection of Generative Arts created with React and p5.js.
+🎨 Art That’s Debugged to Perfection.

 To see the project in action : [go here](https://artful-react-firebase.web.app/)

 # About Project

-If you ask me the reason for creating this repo, let me say this, coding is fun so is art.
-Also I must admit,  I thought by creating this repo it will look cool on my resume :wink:.
-This project was created with react.
-So as you guessed project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to my hobby project, where coding meets creativity.
+Built using React and PS5.js, this project is not only a testament to my love for coding and art but also a cool addition to my resume 😉.
+Enjoy exploring it as much as I enjoyed creating it!

 ## Available Scripts